salimdellali/dummy-react-conf-website/README.md

 ### Usage :

-- This Repo serves as a public website, see the backend of this website [here](https://github.com/salimdellali/dummy-react-conf-backend)
+- This repo serves as a public website, enables registration to attend the Dummy React Conference
 - Made using Create-React-App.
 - Visitors are able to visit the website, and get the conference's information like :
   - Speakers
   - Sessions
   - Food options